 People who are frail or who have recently been discharged from a hospital or rehabilitation facility often need care in their home.
 This care is often provided by family members and/or friends.
 But when such help is not available or when older people need more help than family members and friends can provide, older people may be eligible to receive home health care services from a home health care agency Care of Older People in the Home Older people may need care in their home when they are frail or weak, particularly after they have been discharged from the hospital or a rehabilitation facility.
 Simple care is usually provided... read more .
 These agencies send registered nurses, therapists, home health aides, and/or social workers depending on the person's needs and insurance coverage.

 Currently, the number of practitioners who will visit people in their home is increasing.
-A house call can be very helpful because it is more convenient for older people, and it enables practitioners to see how people are doing in their usual living environment.
+Care is provided by teams consisting of doctors, nurse practitioners, pharmacists, and social workers.
+A visit in the home can be very helpful because it is more convenient for older people, and it enables practitioners to see how people are doing in their usual living environment.

 In the United States, one source of support services and health care in the community is a senior center.
 These centers provide social, recreational, and educational activities, and some serve meals—an important service for people who cannot prepare their own.

 People can obtain information about community services, including senior centers, from the hospital discharge planning or case management department, home health care agencies, local health departments, and religious communities.
-Senior centers can also be found by looking in a local telephone book or on the Internet.
+Senior centers can also be found by using the internet.

 Did You Know...

 Post-acute care is care immediately after hospital discharge for people who need more care than they can get at home but do not clearly need long-term care.
 Post-acute care facilities provide a variety of health services including skilled nursing care and physical and occupational rehabilitation to help people regain their strength and function.
 Most people ultimately return to their home.
 However, some do not recover all of their function and may require long-term care.